Study Names Tarleton Safest Texas College

 “To evaluate the safety of Texas college campuses, we tallied campus hate crime and violence against women (VAWA) rates per the U.S. Department of Education’s Campus Safety and Security report,” the Your Local Security website said.
 “We also tallied violent and property crime rates in each college’s hometown per the FBI Uniform Crime Report, to give relevant context about the city where students may live and work while attending school.”

 Campus hate crimes and violence against women weighed 80%, citywide violent crime 15% and citywide property crime 5%.
+This decrease in property crime is thought it be due to the fact more property owners are choosing to install Wireless smart alarm systems that deter burglars and vandalism.
 According to the website, “City crime trends were deemphasized to avoid holding colleges responsible for crimes outside their jurisdiction.”

 “I am proud that we are number one, and I would love to stay in the top ten as long as I am here,” University Police Chief Matt Welch said.
 “There are a lot of things that are out of your control.
 You can’t control what happens, but you can try your best to prevent things and respond in an appropriate fashion.”